katherinesullivan/avalanche-hackathon/README.md

 Declaring AssetChunks as 1, means we're committing to always store a value of less than 64 bytes (which makes sense since we're storing addresses as values).

 **Technical note**: Why would I want to store my asset data like this?
-This precise example comes from the motivation of tokenizing real world assets.
+This precise example comes from the motivation of tokenizing unique real world assets, such as real state.
 See this document for more information.

 #### Step 3: Handling this new partition